ohmycheezus/Adaptive/README.md

 ⚠**CAUTION**⚠ This app was tested **only on Windows** and uses celcius (that does not affect functionality!) as output.

-So program is using Python in core, Tkinter as desktop, OpenWeather as temperature info.
+So program is using Python in core, Tkinter as desktop, OpenWeather as temperature info, ipinfo for geolocation.

 ## Getting started
 ### 1. Install Python 3+